-The same study found that potassium bicarbonate reduces calcium loss, making it beneficial for bone strength and bone density.
-Another study suggested that potassium bicarbonate promoted calcium absorption in older individuals.
+The same study found that potassium bicarbonate reduces calcium loss, making it beneficial for bone strength and bone density. suggested that potassium bicarbonate promoted calcium absorption in older individuals.
 It also reduced the impact of too-high levels of acid in the blood, protecting the musculoskeletal system from damage.

 Dissolves kidney stones formed by excess uric acid

 Uric acid stones may form in people who have diets high in purines.
 Purines are a natural, chemical compound.
 Purines may produce more uric acid than the kidneys can process, causing the formation of uric acid kidney stones.
 Potassium is highly alkaline in nature, making it beneficial for neutralizing excess acid.
-A case report suggested that taking an alkaline supplement such as potassium bicarbonate — in addition to dietary changes and mineral water ingestion — was enough to reduce uric acid and dissolve uric acid kidney stones.
+A suggested that taking an alkaline supplement such as potassium bicarbonate — in addition to dietary changes and mineral water ingestion — was enough to reduce uric acid and dissolve uric acid kidney stones.
 This eliminated the need for surgery.

 Reduces potassium deficiency